The Influence of One Strategic Agent on the Core of Stable Matchings: Introduction

 Strategic behavior under stable matching algorithms has been a topic of vast research.
 In \cite{roth1982economics} it is shown that there is no algorithm for which reporting the true preferences is a dominant strategy for both men and women.
 A partial list of works on strategic behavior by women under the Gale--Shapley algorithm includes \cite{dubins1981machiavelli,gale1985ms,immorlica2005marriage,coles2014optimal,teo2001gale,roth1999truncation,ma2010singleton}.

 Notice that strategic behavior by a woman affects the outcome of the other women as well, e.g., in the example above, perhaps surprisingly, the strategic behavior of $w_1$ improves the matching of $w_2$.
 It is known \cite{gonczarowski2013sisterhood,ashlagi2012manipulability} that in general, under the Gale--Shapley algorithm, strategic behavior by any set of women can only benefit the other women in the sense that if none of the former are worse off, then neither are any of the latter.
-A natural and well known way to manipulate the algorithm is to truncate the list of the reported preferences, i.e., to set a threshold so that only mates from some given rank and above are acceptable.
+A natural and well-known way to manipulate the algorithm is to truncate the list of the reported preferences, i.e., to set a threshold so that only mates from some given rank and above are acceptable (e.g., \cite{gonczarowski2014manipulation}).
 This strategy is optimal for any woman when all the other agents' preferences are known to her, assuming that all the other agents report truthfully \cite{roth1999truncation}.
-In the same work it is shown that this is also true for a wide range of partial information structures.
+In the same work, it is shown that this is also true for a wide range of partial information structures.

-In this paper, we analyze the effect of a selfish reporting strategy by one or more women, on the quality of the matching obtained by the other agents, both men and women.

-Specifically, we explore the characteristics of such strategies in the commonly studied setting of a balanced market with $n$ men and $n$ women (e.g., \cite{irving1986complexity,irving1987efficient,vate1989linear}).
-The set of preferences is drawn uniformly at random from the set of all possible $(n!)^{2n}$ full ranking options (e.g., \cite{pittel1989average,knuth1990stable,coles2014optimal,pittel2007number}).
+In this work, we analyze the effect of a selfish reporting strategy by one or more women, on the quality of the matching obtained by the other agents.
+Specifically, we explore the characteristics of such strategies in the commonly studied setting of a balanced market with $n$ men and $n$ women (e.g., \cite{irving1986complexity,irving1987efficient,vate1989linear}) and the set of preferences is drawn uniformly at random from the set of all possible $(n!)^{2n}$ full ranking options (e.g., \cite{pittel1989average,knuth1990stable,coles2014optimal,pittel2007number}).
 A simple measure of the quality of a match from the perspective of a given agent is the rank of her or his match (e.g., \cite{irving1987efficient}).
-We say that a person has a rank $k$ in some matching if they are matched with their $k$th favorite mate (where rank $1$ denotes being matched to the most preferred mate and rank $n$ denotes being matched to the least preferred mate).
-In this model, under a truthful regime, it is known \cite{pittel1992likely} that the expected rank of any woman $w$ is of order $\frac{n}{\log(n)}$.
-The expected rank of the men is of order $\log(n)$.
+We say that a person has a rank $k$ in a matching if they are matched with their $k$th favorite mate (where rank $1$ denotes being matched to the most preferred mate and rank $n$ denotes being matched to the least preferred one).
+As stated before, in our model, under a truthful regime, the expected rank of any woman $w$ is of order $n/{\log(n)}$ and The expected rank of the men is of order $\log(n)$.